 How is nikiri soy sauce made?

-Tamari soy sauce is generally preferred as the base for nikiri soy sauce (boiled down soy sauce) in Kansai and in Kanto Dark soy sauce with a red transparency.
+Tamari soy sauce is generally preferred as the base for nikiri soy sauce (boiled down soy sauce) in Kansai and in Kanto Dark soy sauce with red transparency.
 It’s made by boiling sake and mirin and burning off the alcohol.
 Bonito soup stock and a few types of soy sauce are added to this, then brought to a boil.
 When it cools, the finished product is a nikiri soy sauce that enhances out the taste of mild-flavored sushi.